xilution/xilution-iam-example/README.md

 ### Upload Your Content to your Provisioned Coyote Instance

+Note: Requires Account Organization Authentication

 This example must be built before you can deploy it to your provisioned Coyote instance.

+1. Run `echo API_BASE_URL=https://{fox-instance-id}.{environment}.fox.integration.xilution.com >>.env`.
+    * {fox-instance-id} is the ID of the Fox instance you created in [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example).
 1. Run `yarn build` to build the example.
 1. Run `yarn xln:coyote:upload-instance-content` to upload the built content to your provisioned Coyote instance.

 ### List Your Coyote Instance Content

+Note: Requires Account Organization Authentication

-The instance needs to be provisioned before your content is publicly available.
+The instance must be provisioned before your content is publicly available.

 1. Run `yarn xln:list-instance-content` to view the content published to your Coyote instance.

 ### Access Your Content Hosted on Coyote

+Note: Requires Account Organization Authentication

 1. Run `cat .env | grep XILUTION_INSTANCE_ID` to see your Coyote Instance ID.
-1. Open https://{instance-id}.prod.coyote.content-delivery.xilution in a browser.
+1. Open https://{coyote-instance-id}.prod.coyote.content-delivery.xilution in a browser.

 ### Deprovision the Coyote Instance

+Note: Requires Account Organization Authentication

 Deprovisioning a Coyote Instance deletes the instance's content and takes it offline.